therealnicoroshi/modlist/README.md

  ## - Could not download x:

- If either of these files fails to download use the links below and add the archives to your download folder location for the list.
+ If any of these files fails to download use the links below and add the archives to your download folder location for the list.

 [BDOR 2024 Male Collection By Kirax](https://mega.nz/file/LDJRCbAL#NZHM3h56l10gnIDcHI7rJ3rtJnM5lESQvVGM9ugemuM)